5 Simulation Control

 0.0 0.0 0.

-5.4.5 Adding probe data in-line
+5.4.5 Adding input probe data in code

 It is also possible to specify input probe data directly in code, instead of reading it from a file.
 For this, one would use the constructor

-NumericInputProbe (ModelComponent c, String propPath, double t0, double t1);
+NumericInputProbe (ModelComponent c, String propPath, double t0, double t1)

 which creates a NumericInputProbe with the specified property and with start and stop times indicated by t0 and t1.
 Data can then be added to this probe using the method

-addData (double[] data, double timeStep);
+addData (double[] data, double timeStep)

 where data is an array of knot point data.
 This contains the same knot point information as provided by a file (Section 5.4.4), arranged in row-major order.
 Times values for the knots are either implicitly specified, starting at 0 (relative to the probe’s start time) and increasing uniformly by the amount specified by timeStep, or are explicitly specified at the beginning of each knot if timeStep is set to the built-in constant NumericInputProbe.EXPLICIT_TIME.
 The size of the data array should then be either n*m (implicit time values) or (n+1)*m (explicit time values), where n is the probe’s vector size and m is the number of knots.